pandas-dev/pandas/doc/source/contributing_docstring.rst

 In case where there are just a set of values allowed, list them in curly brackets and separated by commas (followed by a space).
 If the values are ordinal and they have an order, list them in this order.
-Otherwuse, list the default value first, if there is one:
+Otherwise, list the default value first, if there is one:

 - {0, 10, 25}